oliver-almaraz/jetson_face_recognition_audible/README.md

 $ sudo apt install python3-pip cmake espeak libopenblas-dev liblapack-dev libjpeg-dev
 ```

-Then the Python dependencies (will take a while):
+Then the Python dependencies (this one will take a while):
 ```
 $ sudo -H pip3 -v install Cython face_recognition opencv-python pyttsx3
 ```